Alex-gitss/test/README.md

 # test
-a text for git pull
+a text repo for git push